TheMaxi7/RoK-discord-bots/HoH Slave/README.md

 	```
 3. `service_account.json` file to work with gspread package.
 4. Packages included in `requirements.txt`
-5. Download and install Tesseract OCR on your machine
+5. Download and install Tesseract OCR on your machine and add it to Environment variables

 ## Installing

 1. Create an application and the bot following the official Discord documentation [here](https://discord.com/developers/docs/intro);
 2. Add the bot to your server (suggested to test it in a Test Server before using it in the real server);
 3. Change the `.env` file values according to the Discord documentation;
-4. Change the values in the `utils.py` file to connect the bot to the spreadsheet you want;
+4. Change the values in the `util.py` file to connect the bot to the spreadsheet you want;
+5. Edit path to tesseract.exe in `util.py`
-5. Start using it.
+6. Start using it.

 ## Important notes